RESOURCES FOR CAR MAINTENANCE

 Flushing out your radiator gives it longevity and saves you money.

-At every service interval we do check the quality and quantity of your vehicles coolant in addition to pressure testing the cooling system.
+At every service interval we do check the quality and quantity of your vehicle’s coolant in addition to pressure testing the cooling system.
+It’s one of those simple car maintenance steps that helps prevent bigger (and more expensive) problems down the track.

 Coolants and Anti Freeze